CRACKING R-VALUES*

 DOES DOUBLING UP INSULATION DOUBLE THE R-VALUE?

 you've stumbled upon a deal for insulation that's as thin as a slice of cheese?
 You'll need to buy twice as much of it?
 But here's the real head-scratcher: will it still keep you as toasty as the thicker stuff?
+You are free to copy and share the text from this blog, as long as you provide proper credit and a link to the original source - https://insulationgo.co.uk/.
 Does doubling up insulation double the r-value?

 Think about it like this: Of course!
 It's as simple as putting a leaking bucket inside another one to stop the water leak.